-Why is it that every time a membership or subscription discount comes up, the CEO, CFO, CMO, Director of Marketing, and Member Services Manager get agitated?
+Why is it that every time the topic of offering a discount for a longer engagement comes up, the CEO, CFO, CMO, Director of Marketing, and Member Services Manager get agitated?

-“Discounts cheapen my brand.
+“Discounts cheapen our brand.
 We are a premium product and shouldn’t be discounting.
 We aren’t like [name the mobile phone, cable or satellite provider you love to hate].” —CEO

-“We can’t afford the hit to our dues revenue!” —CFO
+“We can’t afford the hit to our revenue!” —CFO

 “Discounts just make the renewal process more complicated.” or “I don’t have the money in my budget to afford a discount offer.” —CMO or Director of Marketing

-“If you offer a discount, I will have other members complaining about why they didn’t get offered a discount.” —Member Services Manager
+“If you offer a discount, I will have other people complaining about why they didn’t get offered a discount.” —Customer Services Manager

 Sound familiar?
 Perhaps you have even thought or said these same phrases.

-Of course, every one of those arguments has some validity to it—and yet, we believe there is a strong case for a membership pricing strategy that utilizes discounts in both acquisition and retention.
-Today we will discuss retention discounts in the form of multi-year memberships.
+Of course, every one of those arguments has some validity to it—and yet, we believe there is a strong case for a continuity pricing strategy that utilizes discounts in both acquisition and retention.
+Today we will discuss retention discounts in the form of multi-year commitments.

 Retention Marketing Econometrics

-For this exercise, let’s examine a group of higher tenure members—100 members who have all been members for five or more years.
+For this exercise, let’s examine a group of higher tenure members—100 people who have all been members for five or more years.

 At the next renewal, 15 of those 100 will not renew.